JustasZaltauskas/Udacity-portfolio-optimisation/README.md

 # Udacity portfolio optimisation project
+Project 5 from Udacity Front-end Web Developer Nanodegree.

 I was provided with Udcacity portfolio web page.
-My task was to optimize it to run at 60 frames per second and reach target score on Google pagespeed insights.
+My task was to optimize it to run at 60 frames per second and reach a target score on Google pagespeed insights.

 URL: https://justaszaltauskas.github.io/Udacity-portfolio-optimisation